semdinsp/gatsby-test-delog/_data/blog/2020-02-21-hello-world-the-remark-kitchen-sink.md

 ---
 Our keys skills include:

+* Capability to assist in all aspects of business startup from licenses to incorporation
 * Build operate transfer (BOT) project and license acquisition

-  Timor Leste has significant oil reserves from which profits are being invested to improve infrastructure on a country wide basis.
+* Timor Leste has significant oil reserves from which profits are being invested to improve infrastructure on a country wide basis.
 Next year investment will be in excess of 2B USD

-  Proven expertise in launching new businesses in Timor Leste
+* Proven expertise in launching new businesses in Timor Leste

-  Capability to assist in all aspects of business startup from licenses to incorporation